chesterbr/chesterbr.github.io/_posts/2021-09-26-atari-2600-on-a-breadboard-part-vi-fixing-the-video-adding-a-joystick-and-wrapping-up.md

 My plan was to create drawings of the breadboard on Fritzing as I progressed, so anyone wanting to rebuild an Atari could do so without resorting to the circuit diagram.
 And I did it on the fist few parts, but at certain point, it became impossible - the drawing got too complicated and Fritzing started to crash.

-Anyway, after tackling the project in small steps, I learned enough about electronics and the Atari to understand the diagram - and finally saw why Ben did not find it necessary to publish anything else.
+Anyway, after tackling the project in small steps (and looking at other diagrams, partial circuits, articles and discussions), I learned enough about electronics and the Atari 2600 to grasp its original diagram - and finally understood why Ben did not find it necessary to publish anything else.

 ![](/img/2021/09/diagramas-sm.jpg){: .center }